Georgetown–Silver Plume Historic District

 The historic Alpine Hose Firehouse No. 2 in Georgetown.

 View west along Sixth Street in downtown Georgetown.

 The Georgetown–Silver Plume National Historic Landmark District is a federally designated United States National Historic Landmark that comprises the Town of Georgetown, the Town of Silver Plume, and the Georgetown Loop Historic Mining & Railroad Park between the two silver mining towns along Clear Creek in the Front Range of the Rocky Mountains in Clear Creek County, Colorado, United States.

 The district includes well-preserved examples of the buildings and mining structures of the Colorado Silver Boom from 1864 to 1893.
-The Georgetown Loop Historic Mining & Railroad Park includes the reconstructed Georgetown Loop, a spectacular example of 19th-century narrow gauge railway engineering required to negotiate the 601 ft of elevation rise in the mere 2.0 mi between the two towns.
-Historic steam locomotives pull passenger trains over the loop from late May through the beautiful Autumn colors of early October.
+The Georgetown Loop Historic Mining & Railroad Park includes the reconstructed Georgetown Loop, an example of 19th-century narrow gauge railway engineering required to negotiate the 601 ft of elevation rise in the mere 2.0 mi between the two towns.
+Historic steam locomotives pull passenger trains over the loop from late May through early October.
 Guided tours of the Lebanon Silver Mine are also available.

 The district was designated a National Historic Landmark on November 13, 1966.